 What is Unjust Enrichment in Common Law Separation Cases?

 There can be equally valid arguments made that failing to give the corresponding spouse a “reasonable” interest might result in unjust enrichment.
 On this basis the same arguments can be made as for married spouses such as, contributions to the family and child rearing whilst the other spouse was able to advance in career and earning capacity, as just one example.

 One party can end up nominally owning most or all of the earnings, property, and whatever else was acquired during the relationship which may amount to unjust enrichment in the hands of the other spouse were it not shared on some fair basis.
 The courts will be receptive to these arguments in cases where the courts can see an injustice.

 Of course beyond rights and obligations regarding division of assets and debts, often the more stressful and immediately important issues of children, custody, access, and child support and spousal support are frequently involved with common law separation, often at the same time.

-Call us today at 306-653-7777 for a free consultation with no obligations.
+Call us today at 306-653-7777 with no obligations.
 One of our Saskatoon common law separation lawyers will be happy to help you.